rishiar4/Car-Price-Prediction/README.md

 # Car-Price-Prediction
+Predicting Reselling Price

 This is a machine learning project that can be used to predict the reselling price of the cars with the help of the details of the car.
 This is an end to end project in python and written with the help of Flask and deployed using Heroku.

 > ## Requirements:
 > For Required package/module installation, open the terminal and copy paste below command: